Content of the Improver Course Button Accordion Lessons

 Title: The Cat Rambles to the Child’s Saucepan

 Repertoire building is a core value of the site.
 For this lesson number 4, this slide is a further example of this.
+Outside row use comes into focus here and the correct method to play a slide rhythm is highlighted.

 Title: 223 Triplets

 Lesson 5 revises an ornament which the user will have visited from the Starter Course already.
-The user will have to pay attention to this lesson to stay with the pace of the further lessons and subsequently ensuring competence in this ornamentation skill.
+The user will have to pay attention to this lesson to stay with the pace of the further lessons and ensuring competence in this ornamentation skill.

 Lessons 6 – 9